kvnptl/practice_git/README.md

 - You should see that you are on the new branch

-51. Check the readme file and you will see that the changes are there
+51. Check the readme file, and you will see that the changes are there

 52. Push the changes to the remote repository using the following command: